datvance/simple-google-photos-grid/readme.txt

 Available attributes are:
 - album-url: (required) the url to a public Google Photos album
 - number-photos: (optional) number of photos to display, defaults to 4
+- number-photos-per-row: (optional) number of photos per row, defaults to 2
 - cache-interval: (optional) length, in minutes, to cache the photo urls retrieved from Google, defaults to 15

-`[simple_google_photos_grid album-url="https://photos.app.goo.gl/G8EOLs5YtESchh4g1" number-photos="6" cache-interval="120"]`
+`[simple_google_photos_grid album-url="https://photos.app.goo.gl/G8EOLs5YtESchh4g1" number-photos="6" number-photos-per-row="3" cache-interval="120"]`

 == Screenshots ==

-1. A simple widget
-2. Placed in a post with a shortcode
+1. Two grids on a page, one placed with a shortcode and one placed with a widget.
-3. The widget configuration
-4. Example settings in Google Photos for a public album

 == Changelog ==

+= 1.3 =
+* Added "number photos per row" configuration/attribute to have grids other than 2x2

 = 1.2 =
 * Fixed bug if more than one grid on a page